10 Uses for artificial intelligence in pharma beyond drug discovery

 Patients that don’t follow the rules can skew the results or even be removed from the process.

 This is where AI and machine learning in pharma can help.
 It has the potential to decide whether to initiate or withhold the required dose during each interval.
 This will ensure reliable clinical studies results, as well as helping in real-world situations.

 There are quite a number of AI applications that are being used to design clinical trials.

 For example, GNS Healthcare is using AI to transform diverse streams of biomedical and healthcare data into computer models representative of individual patients.
 This gives scientists and researchers the ability to provide a more personalized healthcare products by revealing the best options based on that individual.

-Another company in this space is PathAI, who is using AI to improve pathology analysis, enabling researchers to identify patients that would benefit from novel therapies.
+Steinberg Goodman & Kalish report that another company in this space is PathAI, who is using AI to improve pathology analysis, enabling researchers to identify patients that would benefit from novel therapies.

 6. Image Analysis

 AI can help in this scenario by improving how doctors and healthcare professionals can analyse images such as x-rays and MRI scans.